composewell/streamly/design/inlining.md

-as `INLINE` or `INLINE_EARLY`, instead they should all be marked as `INLINE_NORMAL` because higher order funcitons like `concatMap`/`map`/`mapM` etc are marked as `INLINE_NORMAL`. `StreamD` functions in other modules like `Streamly.Memory.Array` should also follow the same rules.
+as `INLINE` or `INLINE_EARLY`, instead they should all be marked as `INLINE_NORMAL` because higher order funcitons like `concatMap`/`map`/`mapM` etc are marked as `INLINE_NORMAL`. `StreamD` functions in other modules like `Streamly.Data.Array.Storable.Foreign` should also follow the same rules.

 ## Stream Fusion